The Weird and Wonderful World of Promotional Giveaways

 Exhibition season is upon us and with that comes the requests from clients for branded promotional items that will steal the show and draw everyone to their stand.

 From the standard branded pens and post-its to the latest craze to take home for the kids (fidget cube anyone?) we’ve been there, sourced it, printed it, delivered it.
-But how useful are promo items, do they work and what makes for an effective giveaway?
+But how useful are promo items, giveaways and competitions and what is the best way to attract customers to your stand?

 So what is the most effective?
 Well, you wouldn’t believe what is available out there – if you can think it, you can get your logo printed on it!
 We have done everything over the years; an entire menagerie of stress ball animals, water bottles, lanyards, pens, post-its, fidget spinners, fidget cubes, colour changing mugs and more.
 They are all effective in their own way, so there’s always a solution to suit your budget and event.
 Pens are always popular and you can pretty much guarantee they’ll get used – this is true of most stationery items, they’ll usually end up back on someone’s desk.